yomuevans/DK-20948/README.md

 Supported FSR values are:

- Gyroscope:
+ Gyroscope:

- The variable to modify is: cfg_gyr_fsr.
- 250dps, 500dps, 1000dps and 2000dps
+o The variable to modify is: cfg_gyr_fsr. o 250dps, 500dps, 1000dps and 2000dps

- Accelerometer:
+ Accelerometer:
- The variable to modify is: cfg_acc_fsr.
- 2g, 4g, 8g and 16g
+o The variable to modify is: cfg_acc_fsr. o 2g, 4g, 8g and 16g

 Note: Accelerometer FSR is expressed in mg in the driver stack and application.
 The array cfg_mounting_matrix (for acc and gyro) is defined in sensor.c.
 Modifying the elements of the arrays will reconfigure